the Carmel

 Sainte-Therese-de-Lisieux 01

-Le August 28, 1877, Zélie Martin dies of breast cancer.
-Only four and a half years old, Thérèse was deeply marked by it.
-She then chooses her big sister Pauline as "Little Mother".
+Le August 28, 1877, Zélie Martin dies from breast cancer.
+Only four and a half years old, Thérèse was deeply affected by it.
+She then chose her big sister Pauline as “Little Mother”.

 At Les Buissonnets in Lisieux